 This set consists of:

 The Royal Mauritanian Mausoleum Numidian 12 km from Tipasa and sixty kms west of Algiers.
 Built by King Juba II (r.
 25 BC-23 AD) for his wife Cleopatra Selene III, daughter of Cleopatra.
 It is a huge stone mound 60.9 meters in diameter and 32.4m in height.
-Central chamber located in the heart of the monument completely empty of any furniture.
+The central chamber is located in the heart of the monument empty of any furniture.
 No secret room has been found.

 TIPASA A very nice city next to Algiers with beautiful beaches and Roman ruins next to the sea.
 World Heritage Site 2002.
 This has many tourists as it is an easy day trip from Algiers.

-Initially a small ancient Punic trading-post turned into a military colony by the emperor Claudius for the conquest of the kingdoms of Mauretania, it had a population of 20,000 in the fourth century.
-Under Roman rule the city acquired greater commercial and military importance because of its harbour and its central position on the system of Roman coastal roads in North Africa.
-A wall of 2,300 metres was built around the city for defense against nomadic tribes, and Roman public buildings and districts of houses were constructed within the enclosure.
+Initially, a small ancient Punic trading post was turned into a military colony by the emperor Claudius for the conquest of the kingdoms of Mauretania, it had a population of 20,000 in the fourth century.
+Under Roman rule, the city acquired greater commercial and military importance because of its harbour and its central position on the system of Roman coastal roads in North Africa.
+A wall of 2,300 metres was built around the city for defence against nomadic tribes, and Roman public buildings and districts of houses were constructed within the enclosure.

 All that remains are ruins of three churches — the Great Basilica and the Basilica Alexander on the western hill, and the Basilica of St Salsa on the eastern hill, two cemeteries, the baths, theatre, amphitheatre (the best preserved and largest structure at 100 m in length, used for gladiator fights) and nymphaeum.
 The line of the ramparts can be distinctly traced and at the foot of the eastern hill the remains of the ancient harbour.